Could you use an extra $1000 a month?

 40. Get a part-time job

-Traditional employment often gets overlooked when you’re thinking of ways to make extra money every month.
+Traditional employment often gets overlooked when you’re thinking of ways to make extra income every month.
 But getting a part-time job is a great way to earn extra cash and quickly get to your $1,000 a month goal.

 Some ideas that have flexible hours include: